 Looking for a job?
 Look at who you know

-We look at recommendations and ratings for what we buy, eat, watch and visit so isn’t it natural that we would do the same when we are looking for new employees?
+We look at recommendations and ratings for what we buy, eat, watch and visit, so isn’t it natural that we would do the same when we are looking for new employees?
 A headhunter friend told me, “We (recruiters) are either too busy or fundamentally lazy.
 Why would we spend time searching high and low when we can just ask someone for a recommendation?”
 I don’t think it’s laziness per se but it is a more time and cost-efficient way to get a result.

-But how do you access the so-called hidden job market and find out about jobs before they are advertised?
-And how do you get someone to refer you for a role, bumping you to the front of the queue?
+And how do you get someone to refer you for a role, positioning you nearer to the front of the queue?
 And why is it so important?

 Add in the increasing use of ATS (applicant tracking software), keyword match driven assessment that many companies now use to scan and ‘read’ CVs, and there’s an even greater argument for getting your CV in front of an actual person – and a person who has some decision-making power or at least influence.

-With online applications, applying direct via a company’s website is one step closer than through an aggregator site (though not all companies put roles on their own sites).
+With online applications, applying directly via a company’s website is one step closer than through an aggregator site (though not all companies put roles on their own sites).
 Even better is to find a recruiter and direct your application to a person.

 In my experience, most recruiters are active on LinkedIn and are happy to receive messages.
-They are busy and necessarily selective, so you have to be as equally selective as well as persistent, but it’s their job to find good talent and quickly, so make it easy for them to find top candidates and hit their targets.
+They are busy and necessarily selective, so you have to be equally selective as well as persistent, but it’s their job to find good talent and quickly, so make it easy for them to find top candidates and hit their targets.

-And remember, they get bombarded with approaches so don’t make them work for it, be targeted and make yours the type of message that recruiters love to see, where you clearly and concisely pitch your experience, skills and value.
+And remember, they get bombarded with approaches, so don’t make them work for it, be targeted and make yours the type of message that recruiters love to see, where you clearly and concisely pitch your experience, skills and value.
 Imagine how many ‘I’d love to work for ABC Co. and would like to chat about roles.
 My CV is attached’ messages they get.

 And then imagine how welcome a message like this would be:

 ‘I’m a sales enablement specialist with over ten years’ experience supporting international tech sales, five of which were with Salesforce in B2B for enterprise customers.
-I’m known for my ability to cut through the noise, design effective roadmaps and for building high performing teams.
+I’m known for my ability to cut through the noise, design effective roadmaps and for building high-performing teams.
 I’m interested in X and Y roles.
 Can we connect to look at next steps?’

 Much more likely to get a reply.

 Many job hunters are lazy or uninformed about what is needed in today’s market.
-They create one, generic CV, hop onto Indeed and LinkedIn and click the ‘easy apply’ button thinking that they’ve done enough.
+They create one, generic CV, hop onto Indeed and LinkedIn and click the ‘easy apply’ button, thinking that they’ve done enough.
 And they talk of applying for 100+ roles and wonder why they aren’t getting results.

-Tailoring your CV (and cover letter) is critical to showing you are a great match for the role – demonstrating that you’ve identified the key strengths, skills, experience and knowledge required then showcasing how you match the criteria.
+Tailoring your CV (and cover letter) is critical to showing you are a great match for the role – demonstrating that you’ve identified the key strengths, skills, experience and knowledge required, then showcasing how you match the criteria.
 You are the one looking for a job, so the onus is on you to put the work in.
-I get asked how to ‘beat ATS’ or avoid hours spent tailoring CVs and rewriting cover letters but there isn’t a get out clause.
+I get asked how to ‘beat ATS’ or avoid hours spent tailoring CVs and rewriting cover letters, but there isn’t a get-out clause.

 How can you expect someone else to spend time looking to see if you’re a fit if you can’t take the time to show them?

-I appreciate that you might reach out to a lot of recruiters and hear nothing back (this is a reality) but being highly selective, doing your research thoroughly and creating the right type of message will give you an edge.
+I appreciate that you might reach out to a lot of recruiters and hear nothing back (this is a reality), but being highly selective, doing your research thoroughly and creating the right type of message will give you an edge.
 The same is true of working directly with agency recruiters and headhunters.
 Why make their job any harder by not telling them exactly what you are looking for, why you are good at it and what you bring?

 Being clear, concise, relevant and targeted will make you stand out, will make their job easier and will achieve far better results.